Nonparametric Instrumental Regression via Kernel Methods is Minimax Optimal: Background

-\end{defn} By the reproducing property, we have $\mathbb{E}[f(X)|Z=z] = \langle f, F_*(z) \rangle_{\mathcal{H}_{X}}$, for all $f \in \mathcal{H}_{X}$ and $z \in E_Z$.
-Therefore, the CME allows us to easily compute conditional expectations through an inner product, which as we will see below is a crucial step in kernel NPIV.
-The approximation of $F_*$ with Tikhonov regularization (also known as vector-valued kernel ridge regression) is a key concept in kernel methods and is extensively studied in \cite{park2020measure, lietal2022optimal, li2024towards}, where learning $F_*$ is formulated as the following optimization problem at the population level:
+By the reproducing property, we have $\mathbb{E}[f(X)|Z=z] = \langle f, F_*(z) \rangle_{\mathcal{H}_{X}}$, for all $f \in \mathcal{H}_{X}$ and for $\pi_Z$-almost all $z \in E_Z$.
+Therefore, the CME allows us to easily compute conditional expectations through an inner product, which as we will see below is a crucial step in KIV.
+The approximation of $F_*$ with Tikhonov regularization (also known as vector-valued kernel ridge regression) is a key concept in kernel methods and is extensively studied in \citet{park2020measure, lietal2022optimal, li2024towards}, where learning $F_*$ is formulated as the following optimization problem at the population level: